XDflight/XDflight/README.md

-- 👋 Hi, I’m @XDflight (Qirui Da / Ridge), a rising-freshman studying CS & EE at the School of Computer Science of Carnegie Mellon University, previously a high-school student from Beijing National Day School International Department.
+- 👋 Hi, I’m @XDflight (Qirui Da / Ridge), a rising-freshman studying CS & EE at the School of Computer Science at Carnegie Mellon University, previously a high-school student from Beijing National Day School International Department.
 - 👀 I’m interested in a lot of stuff, especially something about underlying development - things that are really fundamental but extremely important.
 - 🌱 I’m currently doing stuff related to FPGA & ASIC.
 - 💞️ I’m looking to collaborate on projects which involve both hardwares and softwares.